mdelgolla/sample_app/README.md

 A new Flutter project.

 ## Getting Started (Command Promt)
-Step 1: Open Git Bash or Terminal and go to the folder you want to clone the project using <cd> commands Step 2: Open the flutter project you want to clone Step 3: Copy the URL and open Git bash to clone the repository Step 4: Type git clone URL to clone the repository and the URL is
+Step 1: Open Git Bash or Terminal and go to the folder you want to clone the project using <cd> commands <\n>
+Step 2: Open the flutter project you want to clone Step 3: Copy the URL and open Git bash to clone the repository Step 4: Type git clone URL to clone the repository and the URL is